StableTechnologies/TEZEX/bot/README.md

 }
 ```

-4. You will have to update the config file with your own ethereum and tezos `walletAddress` and `walletPK` (private keys).
+4. You will have to update the config file with your own ethereum and tezos `walletPK` (private keys).
 The `maxVolume` config let's you tune the amount of tokens you want to trade in a single run of the bot instance, you should specify the exact amount that you want your bot to trade.

 5. Once you have setup the config file you can go ahead and start the bot.
 When the bot will run for the first time it will ask for a password and encrypt your config file after which you won't be able to directly change it.
 To update the config you will have to remove the encrypted file and re-create the `user-config.json` file with the above details.